-Please see next page for further narrative and actions.
+Please see next page for continued Actions.

 Accident & Emergency 4 Hour Standard continued

 The Board is required to ensure that the maximum length of time from arrival at Accident & Emergency to admission, discharge or transfer is four hours for at least 95% of patients.
 The local stretched target remains at 98%.